 Walking the Talk Makes All The Difference

 The reason the broken model persists is because most “retirement experts” that teach this stuff have no real experience being “retired”, living off their portfolio, and surviving without earned income.
-Reality is very different from theory: the retirement map most experts teach is not the territory.

 After “retiring” a decade and half ago and raising a family of four with almost no earned income, I can tell you that retirement living isn’t nearly as neat and clean as the sterile books would (mis)lead you to believe.
-I’ve survived multiple bubbles in stocks, real estate (and probably bonds someday soon) and the conventional rules of thumb are hazardous to your wealth.

 Below are some particularly important ideas you’re not likely to hear about from a traditional financial planner at your next retirement planning meeting:

-- Spending Principal Is Dangerous: When your assets have to survive 30 years or more it means you cannot safely spend investment principal like conventional retirement planning would indicate.
-This means you must live on portfolio income exclusively during the early years because there is no safe way to amortize principal over a 30+ year time horizon given all the unknown variables (see The 4% Rule and Safe Withdrawal Rates for more detail).
-That requires you to amass a much larger investment portfolio than traditional retirement planning would indicate or consider alternative portfolios to produce inflation adjusting income and growth.
+- Spending Principal Is Dangerous: When your assets have to survive 30 years or more, it means you cannot safely spend investment principal like conventional retirement planning would indicate.
+This means you must live on portfolio income exclusively during the early years, because there is no safe way to amortize principal over a 30+ year time horizon, given all the unknown variables (see The 4% Rule and Safe Withdrawal Rates for more detail).
+That requires you to amass a much larger investment portfolio than traditional retirement planning would indicate, or consider alternative portfolios to produce inflation adjusting income and growth.

 - Inflation is Your Number One Enemy: Inflation is the number one nemesis of retirees.
 That’s because a retiree is, by definition, a saver, and inflation is the cancer that consumes savings.
 Inflation is all the more insidious because you have no control over it, can hardly detect it from year to year, cannot estimate it accurately, and small differences will compound over many years to potentially double the amount of money you need to safely retire.
 Inflation is one of the top risk factors to your financial security.

-- It’s Tough to Grow Purchasing Power While Living Off Savings: It is exceedingly difficult to grow a portfolio fast enough using conventional, passive, asset allocation to increase your saving’s purchasing power net of inflation, lifestyle expenses, volatility effects, and the inevitable mistakes and surprises of life.
+- It’s Tough to Grow Purchasing Power While Living Off Savings: It’s exceedingly difficult to grow a portfolio fast enough using conventional, passive, asset allocation to increase your saving’s purchasing power net of inflation, lifestyle expenses, volatility effects, and the inevitable mistakes and surprises of life.
 Few people grow their portfolios faster than inflation after subtracting just transaction costs, mistakes, and other issues.
 When you start subtracting lifestyle expenses from your savings the hurdle is extraordinarily difficult to clear.

 - Forget the Clichés About Retirement Happiness: Finally, a satisfying retirement isn’t anything like the clichés indicate.
 A fulfilling life is built on much more than endless rounds of golf and little umbrella drinks under a palm tree at sunset.
-I’ve tried all extremes from workaholic to pro-leisure circuit, and everything in between.
-In my experience, the most satisfying retirement includes a lifestyle business that produces some income without inhibiting freedom to do what you want with your life.
+I’ve tried all extremes from workaholic to pro-leisure circuit, and everything in-between.
+In my experience, the most satisfying retirement includes a lifestyle business that produces some income without inhibiting the freedom to do what you want with your life.
 It takes pressure off your assets and relieves the poverty mentality while providing a sense of purpose, community, mental stimulation, contribution, and social connection.
 Vacations are more enjoyable when contrasted with meaningful work.
-The truth is work provides underrated benefits during retirement because most people need something more to wake up for than just personal self-indulgence.
+The truth is, work provides underrated benefits during retirement, because most people need something more to wake up for than just personal self-indulgence.

-If you want to learn more about how the financial aspects of retirement planning work make sure to pick up my latest book How Much Money Do I Need To Retire?
+If you want to learn more about how the financial aspects of retirement planning work, make sure to pick up my latest book: How Much Money Do I Need To Retire?
 Retirement planning doesn’t work in practice like most experts preach.
 The differences aren’t small either.
 They are game changing.

-From saving to investing to life planning, the retirement experience operates under a set of rules very different from what is commonly believed.
+From saving, to investing, to life planning, the retirement experience operates under a set of rules very different from what is commonly believed.

-In the comments below please add to this discussion by sharing your experience with traditional retirement planning.
+In the comments below, please add to this discussion by sharing your experience with traditional retirement planning.
 How will your retirement differ from your parents and grandparents?
 What has worked for you in traditional retirement planning, and what hasn’t?
 What are some of your favorite ideas in retirement planning?

 I’d really like to know what you think about these ideas…